-Ferrari's latest model is a grand touring car named FF — for Ferrari Four, with the "Four" signifying four seats and the first application of four-wheel drive in the company's long history.
+The Ferrari FF is a grand touring car.
+FF stands for Ferrari Four, with the "Four" signifying four seats and the first application of four-wheel drive in the company's long history.
 Ferrari had been one of the last holdouts, as Porsche, Lamborghini, Audi and others already use all-wheel drive in their supercars.

-Typical of modern supercars, the FF does zero to 60 mph in less than 3.7 seconds and reaches a top speed above 200 mph, according to Ferrari.
+Typical of modern supercars, the FF does zero to 60 mph in less than 3.7 seconds and reaches a top speed of 208 mph, according to Ferrari.
 Four-seat competitors include the Porsche Panamera and Aston Martin Rapide, though these two are four-doors.
 The FF has two, as does the Bentley Continental GT.

 Designed by famed Italian design studio Pininfarina, the FF has clear Ferrari cues, but its humpback silhouette recalls the BMW M Coupe from 1999-2002 and joins the likes of Porsche's Panamera in employing a high roofline that improves backseat and cargo space but creates challenging exterior styling.

 The front and rear wheels measure 20 inches in diameter, and in keeping with the four-wheel-drive initiative, winter tires are available.

 The FF's four seats come in the form of snug sport buckets that are bisected by a tall console that runs the length of the cabin.
 The seats incorporate magnesium, one of many expensive materials employed to minimize weight.
 Virtually every surface is covered in leather.
 The FF incorporates more controls on the face of its steering wheel than almost any car, including major performance adjustments for the chassis and drivetrain, along with wiper controls, turn signals and engine start.